johnproodian/ecommerce-back-end/README.md

 # E-commerce Back End

-This application is the back end for mock e-commerce site.
+This application is the back end for a mock e-commerce site.

 The purpose of this challenge was to take a working Express.js API and configure it to use Sequelize to interact with a MySQL database.